 Why Python?

-Python’s simplicity and versatility make it a natural fit for ease of use and integration into the engineering design process.
-EMerge would definitely not be the first EM solver or even FEM solver for Python.
-However, the goal is to make it the easiest to use by far.
-This is done by:
+Python’s simplicity and versatility also make it a natural choice for integrating into the engineering design process.
+EMerge isn’t the first EM or FEM solver in Python, but the goal is to make it by far the easiest one to use.
+That’s achieved by:

-Minimal Dependences
+Minimal Dependencies

 Simplified Scope